vivekmadhavaram/FreeEdit/README.md

 cd ..
 ```
 #### Install and run [OpenMask3D](https://github.com/OpenMask3D/openmask3d)
 Follow the procedure mention in the main repo to generate object masks and save them in the output directory.
 Download the Add the output directory path in the config.py file.
+Download and preprocess the data as mentioned [here](https://github.com/OpenMask3D/openmask3d?tab=readme-ov-file#step-1-download-and-pre-process-the-scannet200-dataset- for ScanNet.
+Perform similar steps for Replica Dataset as well.
+Add the data path to config.py

 #### Install other packages
 ```bash